olincollege/SoftSysToughTriangles/reports/report.md

 We were able to follow the tutorial up to getting a triangle to show up in a static window.

 File overview:
-* first_app: combines everything
+* first_app.cpp: combines everything
 * lve_device.cpp : Sets up a Vulkan Device with access to the physical GPU in order to utilize parallel computing.
 * lve_pipeline.cpp: Sets up a graphics pipeline object and configures the fixed parts of the pipeline and utilizes a vertex and fragment shader for the programmable parts using OpenGL Shading Language (GLSL) in the shaders folder
 * lve_swap_chain.cpp: Sets up a swap chain to swap rendered frames
-* lve_window: sets up a VK surface that feeds into a GLF Window (an API for creating cross-platform compatible windows)
+* lve_window.cpp: sets up a VK surface that feeds into a GLF Window (an API for creating cross-platform compatible windows)

 We realized that even a triangle was a bit out of our depth (1500+ lines), the C++ syntax and Vulkan API had a very high learning curve.
 In Vulkan, there are no default settings, so even to create a window or visualize a single triangle takes hundreds of lines of parameter settings and a dense file structure.
 Understanding what each of those values could be several SoftSys projects in and of themselves.